Chinese firm becomes Deutsche Bank's biggest shareholder

 HNA is one of China's most aggressive overseas shoppers ...

-HNA is one of China's most aggressive buyers of overseas assets, doing more than $30 billion of deals abroad since its founding, according to data provider Dealogic.
+HNA has done more than $30 billion of deals abroad since its founding, according to data provider Dealogic.

 Last year was its most acquisitive yet, including a $6.5 billion deal for a 25% stake in Hilton Worldwide.